Vietnam.vn - Nền tảng quảng bá Việt Nam

 WindRunner's primary mission is to transport giant wind turbine blades.
 (Photo: Enter Radia)

-Of course, the massive size of the WindRunner will require dedicated infrastructure.
-There will need to be runways of more than 1,800 meters at the sites where the blades are manufactured or aerodromes to facilitate safe, sustainable, and efficient landings and takeoffs.
+Of course, the WindRunner’s massive size will require dedicated infrastructure.
+There will need to be runways longer than 1,800 meters at the sites where the blades are manufactured or aerodromes to facilitate safe, sustainable, efficient landings and takeoffs.

 The WindRunner’s primary mission is to transport giant wind turbine blades.
 They can range in length from 45 to 90 meters and weigh up to 35 tons.
 In fact, their enormous size severely limits the available means of transport.

-Enter Radia states on its website: “ The largest wind turbines today and in the future cannot be easily transported to offshore wind farms via land infrastructure.
+Enter Radia, which states on its website: “ The largest wind turbines of today and the future cannot be easily transported to offshore wind farms via land infrastructure.
 This logistical barrier is the inspiration behind the WindRunner aircraft project .”

 HUYNH DUNG (Source: Interestingengineering)